microsoft/DacFx/README.md

 ## Download the Latest Release

-### Microsoft.SqlServer.DacFx.x64 on nuget
+### Microsoft.SqlServer.DacFx on nuget
 [https://www.nuget.org/packages/Microsoft.SqlServer.DACFx](https://www.nuget.org/packages/Microsoft.SqlServer.DACFx)

-This nuget package is a lightweight version of DacFx.
+This NuGet package is a lightweight version of DacFx.
 If you would like to use the command-line utility SqlPackage.exe for creating and deploying .dacpac and .bacpac packages, please download DacFramework.msi.

 ### DacFramework.msi and Cross-Platform SqlPackage.exe